How do I determine if I am an early-career or established investigator?

 Generally, early career investigators are university faculty at the assistant professor level (or hold an equivalent position in a non-university research organization).
 Established investigators are university faculty at the associate professor level or above.

-Can I apply for a CURE grant at any time?
+Can I apply for a CURE Epilepsy grant at any time?

-Unfortunately, no. CURE does not accept unsolicited proposals.
+Unfortunately, no. CURE Epilepsy does not accept unsolicited proposals.
 Researchers interested in applying for a grant must first submit a Letter of Intent (LOI).
-Calls for LOIs are announced on CURE’s website and via email, so please be sure to check the website regularly.
+Calls for LOIs are announced on CURE Epilepsy’s website and via email, so please be sure to check the website regularly.
 You may also contact us to have your name added to our email list.

 Can I submit more than one grant application in the same cycle?